navigation

 17 September 1915: France

-Herbert’s medal card records his qualifying date as 17 September 1915, with France as the theatre of war.
+Herbert’s medal card records his qualifying date as 17 September 1915 (so he has been over there a little over two weeks, with France as his theatre of war.

 That date does not tell us exactly where he was standing on that day, but it does tell us that he had crossed from Britain to the Western Front.